-Management options have been developed for each MPA where JNCC consider that some form of active management intervention may be necessary to achieve the conservation objective for each protected feature.
-A risk-based approach used to identify appropriate management options i.e. the advice was focused where it was believed there is a risk to not achieving the conservation objective for the protected features.
-To do this, we have used existing data and information on protected features and relevant activities, and also our understanding of the relationships between the protected features and activities.
-JNCC expect on-going discussions with stakeholders during the development of any management actions.
+JNCC developed management options for each MPA where we consider that some form of active management intervention may be necessary to achieve the conservation objective for each protected feature.
+We adopted a risk-based approach to identify appropriate management options i.e. the advice was focused where JNCC believe there is a risk the protected features will not achieve their conservation objective.
+To do this assessment, we have used existing data and information on protected features and relevant activities, and also our understanding of the relationships between the protected features and activities.
+JNCC expect on-going discussions with stakeholders during the development of any management actions

-Management options have focused on the activities that cause a pressure to which a protected feature is sensitive.
+Our management options focus on the activities that cause a pressure to which a protected feature is sensitive.
 Pressures can be physical (e.g. abrasion of the seabed), chemical or biological.
-Different activities may cause the same pressure, e.g. fishing using bottom gears and aggregate dredging both cause surface abrasion that can damage the seabed, although the scale and intensity of the pressure can vary between activities.
-Thus the protected features of a MPA are considered sensitive to activities that could adversely affect their conservation value, especially if they are unable or are very slow to recover from damage.
+Different activities may cause the same pressure, e.g. fishing using bottom gears and aggregate dredging both cause surface abrasion which can damage the seabed although the scale and intensity of the pressure can vary between activities.
+Thus, the protected features of a MPA are considered sensitive to activities that could adversely affect their conservation value, especially if they are unable or are very slow to recover from damage.

-The Features Assessment Sensitivity Tool (FeAST) reflects our current understanding of the interactions between activities, pressures and features and supports the first steps of the assessment of risk to the features not achieving their conservation objectives in the MPAs.
+The Features Assessment Sensitivity Tool (FeAST) reflects our current understanding of the interactions between activities, pressures and features and supports the first steps of the assessment of the risk that the features will not achieve their conservation objectives in the

+MPAs.
 The tool highlights that activities can give rise to a range of pressures, to which the protected features of the MPA may be sensitive.
 The online tool provides more detailed information including the evidence that has been used in developing these recommendations.